koto-lang/koto.dev/website/content/docs/0.14/language/_index.md

 for the language.

-When you see a <span uk-icon="play"></span> icon below an example, clicking it will open the example in the [Koto Playground](https://koto.dev/play), where you can run the code and see what happens as you make changes.
+When you see a <span uk-icon="play"></span> icon below an example, clicking it will open the example in the [Koto Playground](/play-0.14), where you can run the code and see what happens as you make changes.

+You can also try out the examples using the [Koto CLI](../cli).

 ## Language Basics